In order to carry out the provisions of the Constitution, the following Bylaws are adopted for the government of

 Baptist Theological Seminary, Fort Worth, Texas; New Orleans Baptist Theological Seminary, New

-Orleans, Louisiana; Golden Gate Baptist Theological Seminary, Mill Valley, California; The
+Orleans, Louisiana; Gateway Seminary of the Southern Baptist Convention, Mill Valley, California; The

 Southeastern Baptist Theological Seminary, Inc., Wake Forest, North Carolina; Midwestern Baptist